Website Costs and Pricing

 How Do We Determine Our Hourly Costs?

-- Hardware – usually amortized over several years
+- Hardware – usually amortized over number of years

 - Software – licensing fees to use various tools necessary for web and software development

-- Office furniture – again, amortized over several years
+- Office furniture – again, amortized over years

 - Office supplies